alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 `LPDISPATCH`, the first parameter, appears to be undocumented, but this follows a naming convention laid down in 16-bit Windows where `LP` was short for *long pointer*, which in modern programming just means “pointer”.
 And `DISPATCH` refers to the **`IDispatch`** COM interface class, i.e. this parameter type is really an `IDispatch*`; why they don’t write that directly is a mystery. [**COM**](https://en.wikipedia.org/wiki/Component_Object_Model) is short for *component object model*, and a **COM interface** is a fully abstract C++ class that inherits from `IUnknown`.

 The documentation’s parameter summary explains that this not just an `IDispatch*` but the more specific `IPictureDisp*`.
 Where [`IPictureDisp`](https://docs.microsoft.com/en-us/windows/win32/api/ocidl/nn-ocidl-ipicturedisp) inherits from `IDispatch`.
-Why they explain that in text instead of expressing it in the function signature is a further mystery; it adds the possibility of a run time error for no conceivable advantage.
+Why they explain that in text instead of expressing it in the function signature is a further mystery; it adds the possibility of UB or a run time error for no conceivable advantage.

 `WINOLECTLAPI` also appears to be undocumented, but farther down on the page the documentation states that “This method returns standard COM error codes”, which means that the return type defined by `WINOLECTLAPI` is a COM **[`HRESULT`](https://docs.microsoft.com/en-us/windows/win32/com/error-handling-in-com)**.
 That’s a 32-bit **result code** that has multiple success values such as `S_OK` and `S_FALSE` in addition to the phletora of failure values such as `E_FAIL`.
 An `HRESULT` is negative for failure, but the very strong convention is to use the macros **`SUCCEEDED`** and **`FAILED`** to determine whether a value represents success or failure: